pretix/pretix-docs/docs/topics/vouchers.md

 Next, create a quota, add only the products in question to it, and set the "Total capacity" so that it covers the number of emails you are planning to send out.

-Then, navigate to [Your Event] → ":fontawesome-solid-tags: Vouchers" and click the :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button.
+Then, navigate to :navpath:Your Event → :fontawesome-solid-tags: Vouchers: and click the :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button.
 Generate the same number of voucher codes as people you are planning to invite.
 The number of vouchers does not have to be equivalent to the number of emails you are sending out.
 You can send multiple vouchers to the same email address using the "number" column in the list of "Recipients".